 A fast and flat 10 mile race, the new course is an out and back from Ovingham Middle School westwards towards Bywell.
-This year’s race will be held on the 24th September 2017 at 10am.
-Due to unforeseen circumstances we have had to change from our original date in August.
-Existing entries are valid for the new date.
-If you have already entered, and would like a refund, please contact us on email and this will be arranged.
+Results are online from this year’s race which was held on the 24th September 2017 at 10am.

 Results: Tynedale 10/15 mile Jelly Tea Road Race 2016